 To establish interim monitoring measures for the Comoros New and Exploratory Fishery in accordance with CMM17.

+To note that this designation is for 1 year from the end of MoP12 to the beginning of MoP13 and the MoP shall not consider any extension of the designation of Comoros lobster fishery unless CMM 17 has been complied with in full, including SC11 and CC10 consideration of the FOP and MoP13’s approval of a CMM submitted in accordance with all SIOFA procedural requirements.

+To note the expected procedures including that Comoros are encouraged to prepare a draft of CMM stipulated in para 12 of CMM17 (2024) for SC’s review or comment in SC11.

-Annex I - Current conditions for the Comoros’ lobster fishery
+Annex I - Conditions for the Comoros’ lobster fishery

 The vessel shall be subject to a maximum Total Allowable Catch of 300 tonnes (all crustacean species combined) annually.